asaikali/docker-compose-postgres/README.md

 In order to make the environment reproducible and predictable we explicitly set the postgres container version to `postgres:12` which will always give us the most recent bug fix release of postgres 12.
-Setting the container tag to `postgres:latest` or `postgres` will lead unpredictability as we will get whatever is the latest version of postgres at the time we run the `docker-compose up` command which is probably not what we want.
+Setting the container tag to `postgres:latest` or `postgres` will lead to unpredictability since we will get whatever is the latest version of postgres at the time we run `docker-compose up`.

 To configure the administrative user for the database we set the `POSTGRES_USER` and `POSTGRES_PASSWORD` environment variables.